Aldaviva/UnionTypes/Readme.md

 A union type is a type whose value can be any one of a specific set of types.
 For example, you may define a union type whose value must be either an `int` or a `string`.

 Once defined, you can use instances of this union in a type safe way.
 For example, if you want a list that can contain only `string` and `int` values, but no other types, you can create a `List<T>` whose generic type is your new union type, instead of making a `List<object>` that could allow values of other types to be added.
-This way, you don't have to check if each value is a `string` or `int` when you read them, because it's statically guaranteed at compile time.
+This way, you don't have to check whether or not each value is either a `string` or `int` when you read them, because it's statically guaranteed at compile time.

 ## Usage